ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: The ArguGPT corpus

-Thus we filter out essays shorter than 100 words\footnote{The minimal length of gpt2-xl is set to 50, for it is more difficult for gpt2-xl to generate longer texts.}.
+Thus we filter out essays with any of the three problems.
+First, we remove essays shorter than 100 words\footnote{The minimal length of gpt2-xl is set to 50, for it is more difficult for gpt2-xl to generate longer texts.}.
 Then we compute the similarity of each sentence pair in an essay by comparing how many words co-occur in both sentences.
-If there are 80\% of words co-occur, then the sentence pair is considered to be two \textbf{similar sentences}.
-If 40\% of sentences in one essay are \textbf{similar sentences}, then the essay is considered to be \textbf{repetitive}.
+If 80\% of words co-occur, then the sentence pair is considered to be two \textbf{similar sentences}.
+If 40\% of sentences in one essay are \textbf{similar sentences}, then the essay is considered to be \textbf{repetitive} and will be removed.
 In like manner, we pair sentences in \textit{Essay A} with sentences in \textit{Essay B}.
-If 40\% of sentences in \textit{Essay A} and \textit{Essay B} altogether are \textbf{similar}, then \textit{Essay A} is consider to be \textbf{overlapped} with \textit{Essay B}.
-According to that, we remove essays that are either repetitive, or overlap with already generated essays.
+If 40\% of sentences in \textit{Essay A} and \textit{Essay B} altogether are \textbf{similar}, then \textit{Essay A} is considered to be \textbf{overlapped} with \textit{Essay B}, which will result in the removal of \textit{Essay B}.

 The proportion of essays generated is given in Table \ref{tab:gen:info}.
 We have generated 9,647 essays in total, with 4,708 valid.
-Then we sample WECCL/GRE-machine to fit the number of essays in WECCL/GRE-human and manually remove some gpt2-generated essays that are apparently not in the style of argumentative writing (See Appendix \ref{ap:gpt2:deleted}), resulting in 4,038 machine-generated essays in total.
+Then we sample essays from machine-written WECCL/GRE essays to match the number of essays in human-written WECCL/GRE essays.
+We also manually remove some gpt2-generated essays that are apparently not in the style of argumentative writing (See Appendix \ref{ap:gpt2:deleted}), resulting in 4,038 machine-generated essays in total.